mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 - The plotting now has autoscale active by default.
 - Added a table to store phasequads in the phase tab, phasequads also no longer automatically delete themselves when new data is loaded

+Bug Fixes
+############
+- The GUIs will no longer crash if there are any whitespaces in the run range (e.g. 6010- 3).
+- The GUIs can also now cope with a range of runs that span between two different decades where the second number in the range is smaller than the final digit of the first number in the range (e.g. 6018-3 will give 6018-6023 now).

 ALC
 ---